arthur-chsa/terraform_cloud_gcp/README.md

 - orchestrator:
   - Creates the Cloud Composer environment.

-## Configurations on Terraform Cloud
+## Initial setup

-### Authentication
+### On GCP
-- Add the environment variable TF_CLI_ARGS_plan to each workspace, with the value "-var-file="./dev.auto.tfvars"", replacing dev for the correct environment, when necessary;
-- Add the environment variable GOOGLE_CREDENTIALS with the JSON containing the service account with permissions to create GCP infrastructure.
-- The Terraform operations are being executed with a service account on a separate project.
-In the target project, the permissions and role needed were added to that account.
+- Create a project and check its ID.
+- Navitage to Settings and check the project number.
+- Create a service account to execute Terraform operations.
+- For that service account, create a key and download the JSON file with it.
+- Go to Service & APIs and enable the following APIs:
+  - IAM;
+  - Cloud Resource Manager;
+  - Cloud Composer;
+- Create a role with the permissions needed to run the actions we will execute with Terraform:
   - Permissions needed to run gcp_groups workspace:
     - Permissions to Terraform service account:
       - iam.serviceAccounts.create